 Hello!
-I am currently a PhD Candidate in the the Department of Statistics and Applied Probability at the University of California, Santa Barbara, having first joined the department in Fall 2020.
-Prior to that, I earned my Bachelor’s degree at the University of California, Berkeley (also in Statistics; Class of 2020).
-My current research centers around the development of an Empirical Bayes estimation procedure for nonparametric regression problems with correlated errors, and intersects with: Gaussian Processes, Spectral Methods, and Asymptotics.
+Starting in Fall Semester 2026, I will be an Assistant Professor in the Department of Statistics at the California Polytechnic State University.
+I completed my both my Master’s and my PhD in the Department of Statistics and Applied Probability at the University of California, Santa Barbara.
+Prior to that, I earned my Bachelor’s degree at the University of California, Berkeley.
+My doctoral research centered around the development of an Empirical Bayes estimation procedure for nonparametric regression problems with correlated errors, and intersects with: Gaussian Processes, Spectral Methods, and Asymptotics.
 Aside from academics (and a passion for Statistics Education), my interests include playing the piano, drinking tea, and talking about cats!

-My primary research advisor is Dr. Andrew V. Carter.
+My primary doctoral research advisor was Dr. Andrew V. Carter.
 Fun fact: if you trace my mathematical genealogy back 5 generations, you arrive at Andrei Andreyevich Markov (and six generations leads you to Pafnuty Lvovich Chebyshev)!

 The best way to reach me is at emarzban@calpoly.edu.